Professor Simon Forrest

 - Strange V, Forrest S, Oakley A. Peer-led Sex Education - characteristics of peer educators and their perceptions of the impact on them of participation in a peer education programme.
 Health Education Research 2002, 17(3), 327-337.

 - Strange V, Forrest S, Oakley A. Using research questionnaires with young people in schools: the influence of social context.
 International Journal of Social Research Methodology 2002, 6(4), 337-346.

 - Strange V, Forrest S, Oakley A. What influences peer-led sex education in the classroom?
 A view from the peer educators.
 Health Education Research 2002, 17(3), 339-349.

 - Forrest S. ‘Big and Tough’: Boys learning about sexuality and manhood.
 Sexual Relationships Therapy 2000, 15(3), 247-261.

 - Clift S, Forrest S. Gay Men and Tourism: Destinations and holiday motivations.
 Tourism Management 1999, 20, 1-11.

 - Forrest S. Confessions of a Middle-Shelf Shopper.
 Journal of the Institute of Contemporary Health 1997, 5, 10-13.

 - Forrest S. Girls, boys, drugs and trouble: does gender matter?.
 Images: YMCA Journal of Reflective Practice 1996, 2(1), 20-23.

 - Kehoe A, Metcalf J, Carter M, McLachlan JC, Forrest S, Illing J. Supporting international graduates to success.
-The Clinical Teacher 2018.
+The Clinical Teacher 2018, Epub ahead of print.